Officer in Minneapolis points weapon at public radio reporters

 An officer brandished a weapon at two public radio reporters in Minneapolis, Minnesota, even after they identified themselves as press, just after midnight on May 30, 2020.

-American Public Media reporters Samara Freemark and Madeleine Baran had spent much of the evening covering the protests outside the Minneapolis Police Department’s Fifth Precinct when they decided to head back to their car and go home, Freemark told the U.S. Press Freedom Tracker in an interview.
+American Public Media reporters Madeleine Baran and Samara Freemark had spent much of the evening covering the protests outside the Minneapolis Police Department’s Fifth Precinct when they decided to head back to their car and go home, Freemark told the U.S. Press Freedom Tracker in an interview.

 As they attempted to cross Nicollet Avenue, a formation of law enforcement officers appeared, blocking them from crossing the street.

-Freemark described the situation as initially being calm.
-“But all of the sudden, there was a switch that flipped,” she said.
+Freemark described the situation as initially being calm, but suddenly “there was a switch that flipped.”
 An officer suddenly appeared next to Freemark and Baran and shoved a weapon inches from their faces while shouting, “Get the fuck out of here,” Freemark recounted.
 She said she was not sure exactly what type of weapon it was, but that it did not resemble a pistol and seemed designed to fire crowd control ammunition.

 Minneapolis was under an 8 p.m. curfew that evening, but journalists were expressly exempt from it.